Andrei0872/andreigatej.dev/src/markdown-pages/blog/ng-router-interesting-facts.md

 }
 ```

-If we were to use the `tree`'s parlance, we'd say that the `context` map represents a **level** of a tree and each of its values would go one level deeper.
+If we were to use the `tree`'s parlance, we'd say that the `context` map's entries represents a **level** of a tree and each of its values would go one level deeper.

 Let's sharpen this newly learned concept with a help of a [StackBlitz demo](https://stackblitz.com/edit/exp-routing-router-outlet?file=src%2Fapp%2Fapp.module.ts), with the help of which we'll be able to see that this hierarchy is about: